16 Solitary Ways for Introverts to Make Money (No Conversation Required)

 Find dog-sitting or dog-walking jobs in your area by reaching into your network or signing up with Rover.

 On Rover, you can choose to offer a variety of services, including dog walking, overnight boarding at your home or theirs, and daycare.
-Rover says sitters can earn as much as $1,000 a month — just for snugglin’ pups!
+Rover says top sitters earn an average $450 a month — just for snugglin’ pups!

 You can even decide which dogs you’ll accept, based on size, age and medical needs.
 (See?
 They’re already easier than people.)